Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Introduction

 Human immunodeficiency virus (HIV) attacks the human immune system and, without treatment, can lead to acquired immunodeficiency syndrome (AIDS).
 Although there is currently no cure available for HIV, proper medical treatment can help control the virus and its spread.
 UNAIDS has proposed the 95-95-95 targets for HIV that aim for 95\% of individuals with HIV to be aware of their status, 95\% of those aware of their positive status to receive treatment, and 95\% of people that are treated to reach viral suppression \cite{unaids2022}.
 However, a more recent UNAIDS report has shown that the first of these goals has proven to be the most difficult to reach, as about 1 in 7 individuals with HIV have not been diagnosed and 1.3 million new infections occur each year \cite{unaids2024}.
 Furthermore, with recent funding shifts, projections expect these gaps to grow further \cite{ten2025impact}.
 Therefore, in line with the UN Sustainable Development Goal 3.3 \cite{UN_SDG3}, we aim to help people with HIV get tested as quickly as possible so that they can begin receiving treatment and eventually achieve viral suppression.
 This also facilitates efficient delivery of HIV prevention such as pre-exposure prophylaxis (PrEP) to high-risk individuals with connections to people who test positive.

 In some countries like South Africa with high HIV prevalence, the concept of Universal Test and Treat (UTT) is in place.
 In UTT, everyone in a community is offered HIV testing and anyone who tests positive is immediately started on antiretroviral therapy (ART) to suppress the virus, reduce transmission, and improve individual health.
 However, testing resources such as test kits and staff can be limited in practice, so we need to develop approaches for determining an efficient testing order.
-The World Health Organization (WHO) has recommended network-based strategies for HIV testing \cite{who}, which have proven to be effective in South Africa \cite{jubilee2019hiv} and for infectious diseases beyond HIV (e.g., \cite{juher2017network}, \cite{monroe2025can}).
-Network-based testing decisions are difficult for humans to figure out by hand, raising the question of how to design an intelligent approach.
-Prior work has proposed network-based testing strategies for HIV \cite{choo2025adaptive} \cite{zhang2023adaptive} and other diseases like COVID-19 \cite{cui2021network}.
-However, these approaches rely on full network observability, a prior that is prohibitively expensive to collect in practice.
-While some work on unknown networks exists, many efforts target different testing problems \cite{mcfall2021optimizing} or base recommendations on time of infection data, which we do not have access to \cite{nikolopoulos2016network} \cite{morgan2019network}.
+The World Health Organization (WHO) has recommended network-based testing (NBT) for HIV \cite{who}, which has proven to be effective in South Africa \cite{jubilee2019hiv} and for infectious diseases beyond HIV (e.g., \cite{juher2017network,monroe2025can}).
+The goal of NBT is to identify individuals at risk for STIs by engaging their social, sexual, or family networks.
+This strategy helps reach stigmatized populations that are often inaccessible via centralized outreach through peer referrals that leverage existing social trust between individuals.
+A prominent instantiation is the Enhanced Peer Outreach Approach (EPOA), where influential ``seeds'' from key populations use performance-based incentives to recruit high-risk contacts, effectively bridging the gap between hidden networks and clinical services \cite{fhi}.
+However, the complexity of NBT makes it difficult for humans to determine optimal decisions by hand, motivating the need for an intelligent decision-making framework.
+Prior work has proposed network-based testing strategies for HIV \cite{zhang2023adaptive,choo2025adaptive} and other diseases like COVID-19 \cite{cui2021network}.
+However, these approaches require full network observability, which is prohibitively expensive to collect in practice.
+While some work on unknown networks exists, many efforts target different testing problems \cite{mcfall2021optimizing} or base recommendations on time of infection data, which we do not have access to \cite{nikolopoulos2016network,morgan2019network}.